 And we rarely catch on to the fact that it's happening.
 That is what spiritual deadness looks like.
 This is why simple solutions tend to provide minimal help.
 Vacations don't really help dead people.
-Better education is not all that helpful for dead folks.
-They tend to not learn well.
 New habits are only so beneficial for someone who is dead.
 Religious activity and ministry performed by a person dead in sin are like hot sauce on rotten chicken meat.
-You're just putting stuff on the outside.